Transfer Frequently Asked Questions

 How and when can I visit campus?

 Visiting campus is an important factor when choosing the perfect college for your education.
 Maryville University offers many organized visit programs throughout the school year.
 In addition, you can visit us Monday thru Friday with daily tours offered at 9:30 a.m. and 1:30 p.m.
-You can either schedule your visit online, or call 314-529-9350 to make arrangements.
+You can either schedule your campus visit online, or call 314-529-9350 to make arrangements.